ubclaunchpad/LP-website/handbook/onboarding/everyone.md

 ### Drive Access

-Make sure you have access to our [Projects Folder](https://drive.google.com/drive/u/0/folders/18piFDBdAUuZAOf9xOgpf2_HBUuVNae0S) on Google Drive - this is where your team's loose documents will live!
+Make sure you have access to our [Projects Folder](https://drive.google.com/drive/u/0/folders/18piFDBdAUuZAOf9xOgpf2_HBUuVNae0S) on Google Drive - this is where your team's loose documents will live.
+[Rocket](#rocket-setup) should do this for you - check your email for an invitation!
+Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.

 ## Further Actions